pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_verifier_cli.md

         --password <password>
             Password to use when fetching pacts from URLS [env: PACT_BROKER_PASSWORD=]

     -p, --port <port>                                                Provider port (defaults to protocol default 80/443) -n, --provider-name <provider-name>                              Provider name (defaults to provider) --provider-tags <provider-tags>
             Provider tags to use when publishing results.
 Accepts comma-separated values.

         --provider-version <provider-version>
             Provider version that is being verified.
 This is required when publishing results.

+        --request-timeout <request-timeout>
+            Sets the HTTP request timeout in milliseconds for requests to the target API and for state change requests.

+        --scheme <scheme>
+            Provider URI scheme (defaults to http) [default: http]  [possible values: http, https]

     -s, --state-change-url <state-change-url>                        URL to post state change requests to -t, --token <token>
-            Bearer token to use when fetching pacts from URLS [env: PACT_BROKER_TOKEN=Dk8qO3_ZOqau8EeMaagK5w]
+            Bearer token to use when fetching pacts from URLS [env: PACT_BROKER_TOKEN=]

     -u, --url <url>...
 URL of pact file to verify (can be repeated) --user <user>
             Username to use when fetching pacts from URLS [env: PACT_BROKER_USERNAME=]
 ```

 ## Options